Tuncurry Recycled Water Scheme

 The scheme is part of the National Water Security Plan for Cities and Towns Program and the Urban Sustainability Program.

-The scheme will involve the provision of recycled water to the fields at the North Tuncurry Sports Complex, the Tuncurry Cemetery, the Tuncurry Golf Course, the South Street fields, the Tuncurry Education Campus, and the Sporties entrance area.
-Recycled water is expected to be available by the end 2012.
+The scheme involves the supply of recycled water to the fields at the North Tuncurry Sports Complex, the Tuncurry Cemetery, the Tuncurry Golf Course, the South Street fields, the Tuncurry Education Campus, and the Sporties entrance area.

 For more information see our Frequently Asked Questions, or browse through the project updates below: